Opteo/google-ads-api/README.md

 - Typescript definitions for all resources, enums, errors and services
 - Provides all API functionality

 > The Google Ads API is the new replacement to the AdWords API.
-Google will deprecate the AdWords API sometime in 2020.
+Google will deprecate the AdWords API on the 27th of April, 2022.

 # Hiring